ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 3. Click on the __arrow__ button located at the right bottom part of the bizCard to turn the bizCard around.
 ![bizCard more actions](img/1_bizcard_more_action.png)

-4. At the back of the bizCard you will see a new button called __Person Action__.
+4. At the back of the bizCard you will see a new link called __Person Templated Link__.
 ![bizCard action](img/1_bizcard_action.png)

-5. Click on the __Person Action__ button.
+5. Click on the __Person Templated Link__ link.
 This will load a web application (in a separate window) that uses information sent from the Verse bizCard.

 ### How it works
 If you have reached this step, congratulations!
 You successfully installed the Verse Developer Extension with one default application.
 But how does this all work?

 The external application is registered via the file `applications.json`, which is under the `src` folder.
-This file is also responsible for adding the __Person Action__ button to the bizCard.
+This file is also responsible for adding the __Person Templated Link__ templated link to the bizCard.

 Open `src/applications.json` in a text editor.
 It contains an array of objects.
 Each object contains an application, with one or more extensions registered under it.
-The URL for the external application is specified under the property `url`.
+The URL for the external application is specified under the property `href`.

-The URL contains the variable `profile.primaryEmail`, surrounded by a pair of angle brackets `<>`.
+The URL contains the variable `profile.primaryEmail`, surrounded by a pair of curly brackets with a dollar sign `${}`.
 The value for this variable will be calculated and automatically filled in when the external application is loaded.

 `profile.primaryEmail` is part of the *context* object for the bizCard that gets sent to the external application from Verse.
 A context object contains information related to Verse.
 Each of the extension points (bizCard, Mail Read view, and Mail Compose view), will have its own context structure.

 To learn more about context objects and how they get sent, please refer to __Verse API data__ and __Sending and receiving data from Verse__ in the [Further Reading](#further-reading) section at the end of the tutorial.

-For adding the UI button on the bizCard, we specified `person` as the value for the `object` property under `extensions`, and set its title to `"Person Action"` via the `title` property.
+For adding the UI link on the bizCard, we specified `com.ibm.appreg.object.person` as the value for the `object` property under `extensions`, and set its title to `"Person Templated Link"` via the `title` property.
 In the next section, you will learn how to add UI buttons on different parts of the Verse UI.

 ---

 ## 3. Add Action for Mail Compose
 In this section, you will add a new application, which consists of one extension, to Verse.
-The extension will add an action button to the Mail Compose View.
-When the user clicks on this button, an external application will be opened in a separate window, and will print out the details of the event data sent from Verse.
+The extension will add a widget to the Mail Compose View.
+When the user clicks on this widget, an external application will be opened in a separate window, and will print out the details of the event data sent from Verse.
 In the next section, you will add a second extension into this application.

 ### Edit applications.json